-We have no interest rate risk, as the interest rate on our senior secured convertible loan notes is fixed, and the accrued interest converts into ordinary shares upon completion of a listing on a recognized stock exchange and the other loans are either convertible are in have a fixed interest rate.
-The Convertible secured loan notes are reported as debt under troubled debt restructuring.
+We have no interest rate risk, as the interest rate on our senior secured convertible loan notes is fixed, and the accrued interest converts into ordinary shares upon completion of a listing on a recognized stock exchange and the other loans are either convertible are fixed interest rate.
+The Convertible secured loan notes are reported as debt restructuring.
 Further details of the Yorkville Convertible Promissory Note and Capital Commitment, the Convertible Secured Loan Notes and the Other Convertible Promissory Notes and Warrants can be found later in the Management's discussion and analysis of financial discussion condition and results of operation.